 The liver’s many functions include producing clotting factors.
 When the organ is damaged and slows or stops producing the proteins needed for blood clotting, you will bruise or bleed easily, according to the National Institute of Diabetes and Digestive and Kidney Diseases.

-• A bruise is accompanied by significant pain and swelling.
+• Significant pain and swelling.
 That could represent a larger bleed under the skin, especially if you’ve had a significant fall or injury, Waldman said.

-• You have a bruise that lasts longer than two weeks without changing.
+• A bruise that lasts longer than two weeks without changing.
 It may not be a bruise at all or be caused by an underlying problem.

-• You experience little blood spots accompanied by fever, chills, weight loss or any other systemic symptoms that are new.
+• Small blood spots accompanied by fever, chills, weight loss or any other systemic symptoms that are new.

-There’s no one true definition of being an “easy bruiser.”
-Waldman defines it as bruising with minimal or no injury.
-Most cases are not a cause for worry.
+There’s no one true definition of being an “easy bruiser,” but Waldman defines it as bruising with minimal or no injury.
+In most cases, bruises are not a cause for worry.

-Putting ice on a bruise can help minimize swelling and some data suggests arnica taken orally can help prevent bruising, she noted.
+Putting ice on a bruise can help minimize swelling and some data suggests taking arnica orally can help prevent bruising, she noted.
 Your body will clear most bruises within a week.